skoczen/will/docs/improve.md

 **Note:** Have a will you've open-sourced?
 Please send it in a PR or Issue!
 This list is tiny!

 ## Releases

+#### 1.0 - September 11, 2015

+Thanks for your patience on this long-delayed release!
+Here's what's new:

+* New: Will watches bitbucket, and alerts on downtime, thanks to [mvanbaak](https://github.com/mvanbaak).
+* Improvement: More specific regexes for hi, clear storage, and a few others thanks to [shadow7412](https://github.com/shadow7412).
+* Improvements: Proper docs for installing redis on ubuntu/debian, thanks to [kenden](https://github.com/kenden).
+* Improvements: Pulled an extraneous doc page, thanks to [woohgit](https://github.com/woohgit).
+* Improvements: Fixes to the route doc syntax, thanks to [brandonsturgeon](https://github.com/brandonsturgeon).
+* Improvements: Docs now fit the new mkdocs format, thanks to [d0ugal](https://github.com/d0ugal).

+* Fixes bug that caused will not to join all rooms if `ROOMS` was missing.
+Thanks to [camilonova](https://github.com/camilonova) for the report!

 #### 0.9.2 - June 5, 2015